Director of G.A.T.E.WAYS

-Meg Pini became a co-director of G.A.T.E.WAYS in mid 2016.
+Meg Pini became solo director in 2019.
 She has a Bachelors Degree in Applied Physics.
 As an accomplished teacher, she has taught secondary school science, mathematics and physics to junior and senior school students.
 She assists students to be active enquirers, making use of higher order thinking skills to extend and enrich their learning, and encourages them to share their knowledge and appreciation of the universe in which we live.
 Passionate about education, she is currently undertaking her Masters of Education in Gifted Education.
 Prior to becoming a Director, Meg had been involved with G.A.T.E.WAYS for many years, as a designer and presenter of exciting and challenging workshops, and as a program co-ordinator.
 Meg became sole director in July 2019.